signnow/SignNow.NET/README.md

 Simply upload a document and send it for signature right away.
 No need for adding fields and configuring roles.
 Just add the signer's email address and customize the message in your email.
 The document will be available for signing via a button in the email.
-Clicking the button opens a document in SignNow editor.
+Clicking the button opens a document in signNow editor.
 Signers can click anywhere on a document to add their signature.

 Remember: if your document contains even one fillable field, you have to create a role-based invite to get it signed.